zwg-zero/reverse-ssh-localhost/Readme.md

+# this repo forked from https://github.com/Fahrj/reverse-ssh
+to only listen on 127.0.0.1
 # ReverseSSH

 **A statically-linked ssh server with a reverse connection feature for simple yet powerful remote access.
 Most useful during HackTheBox challenges, CTFs or similar.**